jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 ### Challenges and Difficulties Encountered

-- Some additional data could have helped with the assessment, such as campaign strategy, etc... to help understand why she did not make it and came very close to her goal.
-I have generated some additional data (e.g. date range) and modified the required charts to make it easier to perform data analysis.
+- Some additional data could have helped with the assessment, such as campaign strategy, duration of the campaigns, etc... to help understand why she did not make it and came very close to her goal.
+I have generated some additional data (e.g. date range) and modified the required charts to make it easier to perform the data analysis.

 ## *Results*

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-1. *Based on the assessment, Louise's chance to achieve her goal could have increased if she started her campaign a month earlier or extended it for little bit longer.*
+1. *Based on the assessment, Louise's chance to achieve her goal could have increased if she started her campaign a month earlier or ran it for a little bit longer.*

 2. *Campaigns when launched around Q1 and Q4 of the year have more chances of failure probably because these are the busiest months of the year.
 Refer to chart 3 below.*